zachleat/zachleat.com/web/_posts/2019-06-26-css-tricks-web-fonts.md

 ## How does this load?

-For the most part, our performance profile will largely depends on how the CSS is loaded.
+For the most part, our performance profile will largely depend on how the CSS is loaded.
 If we add the current [HTTP Archive average CSS weight of 50KB](https://httparchive.org/reports/page-weight#bytesCss), using preload (with Fast 3G and 6x CPU slowdown in Chrome Devtools), our first stage loads before first render!
 This means (for this example) no FOUT!
 Here’s how our demo looks after the first stage is complete.

 - Live Demo hosted on [https://css-tricks-font-loading.netlify.com/](https://css-tricks-font-loading.netlify.com/)